mothergroup/laravel-template/README.md

 ## Usage

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.
-Add your entire Laravel project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
+Then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.

 Connect with the docker container using `docker exec -it php sh` and run the following: